Table of Contents:

 If a layoff is necessary due to lack of work, lack of funds, reorganization or other reasons not reflecting discredit on the student employee, reasonable notice in writing shall be given.

 Students may be terminated if their performance is deficient or if their behavior does not merit continued employment.
 Supervisors are encouraged to give the student opportunity to correct his or her deficiencies prior to termination.
 No written notification is required, but is strongly recommended.
 A student who wishes to grieve any employment related issue, including disciplinary action, may use the relevant university grievance procedure.
-The Office of Student Advocacy can assist students with formal and informal means of grievance resolution; the Office of Affirmative Action can assist students with issues of illegal employment discrimination
+The Student Advocacy Program can assist students with formal and informal means of grievance resolution; the Office of Investigations and Civil Rights Compliance can assist students with issues of employment discrimination.